melanielaporte/study-timer/README.md

 ## How it Works

 Study Buddy Timer uses JavaScript to countdown.
 Get a friendly alert when it's break time.
+I'm learning Javascript so the Study Pal will improve in time.

 ## Crititque